ssujayy/aiMed_/README.md

 ## 📖 About

 **aiMed** is a mobile health application that helps users safely manage multiple medications.
-It combines medication tracking with AI-powered analysis to identify potential drug interactions and provide patient-friendly safety information.
+It combines medication tracking with AI-powered analysis to identify potential drug interactions and provide patient-friendly safety information sourced from the RxTerms dataset.

 ### Key Features